canonical/charmed-etcd-operator/README.md

 ## Basic usage

-Bootstrap a [lxd controller](https://juju.is/docs/olm/lxd#heading--create-a-controller) and create a new Juju model:
+Bootstrap an [lxd controller](https://juju.is/docs/olm/lxd#heading--create-a-controller) and create a new Juju model:

 ```shell
 juju add-model sample-model